 Step 7.
 Collect Information About the Current R Session.

-Contact
+Contact Us

-The Centre for Artificial Intelligence Driven Drug Discovery (AIDD) at Macao Polytechnic University.
+The Centre for Artificial Intelligence Driven Drug Discovery (AIDD) at Macao Polytechnic University

-Multivariable two-sample Mendelian randomization (MVMR)
+Multivariable Mendelian Randomization

-Multivariable Mendelian Randomisation (MVMR) is a form of instrumental variable analysis which estimates the direct effect of multiple exposures on an outcome using genetic variants as instruments.
+MVMR estimates the direct effect of multiple exposures on an outcome using genetic variants as instruments, enabling assessment of causal effects while accounting for measured pleiotropy

 The workflow for performing MVMR is as follows: